 Menstrual cramps are caused by contractions in the uterus.
 During each menstrual period, if there is no sperm to fertilize the egg, the uterus contracts to expel its lining.
 This process is driven by the release of hormone-like substances called prostaglandins.

-These uterine contractions cause much of the pain felt during menstrual cramps because the contractions inhibit blood flow to the lining of the uterus.
-If the uterus contracts too strongly, it can press against nearby blood vessels, cutting off the supply of oxygen to the muscle tissue of the uterus.
+These uterine contractions cause much of the pain felt during menstrual cramps.
+The contractions inhibit blood flow to the lining of the uterus.
+If the uterus contracts too strongly, it can press against nearby blood vessels.
+This cuts off the supply of oxygen to the muscle tissue of the uterus.
 Pain results when part of a muscle briefly loses its supply of oxygen.
 (1, 2)

 Conventional menstrual cramp remedies

-Do a quick search for “menstrual cramp remedies” and you’ll find lots of articles telling you to take ibuprofen at the first sign of menstrual woes.
+Do a quick search for “menstrual cramp remedies.”
+Go ahead, I’ll wait.
+I bet you found lots of articles telling you to take ibuprofen at the first sign of menstrual discomfort.
 I personally try to avoid ibuprofen and most over-the-counter pain relief medications.
 They should be a last resort to dealing with pain, and preferably not a monthly addition to your diet.